 Market Segmentation |

-by Component (Solution and Services), by Database type (Relational (SQL) Databases, NoSQL Databases and Multi-Model Databases), by Development Model (Public Cloud, Private Cloud, Hybrid Cloud, Multi-Cloud, On-Premises Managed Service), by Organization size (Small Enterprises (SMEs), Mid-Market Enterprises, Large Enterprises), by Functionality (Operational (OLTP), Analytical (OLAP), Hybrid (HTAP)), and by End-User (Banking, Financial Services & Insurance (BFSI), Healthcare & Life Sciences, Retail & E-commerce, Manufacturing, Telecom & IT, Government & Public Sector, Media & Entertainment, and Other Industries) |
+By Component (Solution and Services), By Database type (Relational (SQL) Databases, NoSQL Databases and Multi-Model Databases), By Development Model (Public Cloud, Private Cloud, Hybrid Cloud, Multi-Cloud, On-Premises Managed Service), By Organization size (Small Enterprises (SMEs), Mid-Market Enterprises, Large Enterprises), By Functionality (Operational (OLTP), Analytical (OLAP), Hybrid (HTAP)), and By End-User (Banking, Financial Services & Insurance (BFSI), Healthcare & Life Sciences, Retail & E-commerce, Manufacturing, Telecom & IT, Government & Public Sector, Media & Entertainment, and Other Industries) |

 Geographical Segmentation |

-North America (U.S., Canada, Mexico) Europe (UK, Germany, France, Italy, Spain, Rest of Europe), Asia-Pacific (China, India, Japan, South Korea, Australia, Rest of Asia-Pacific), Rest of the World (UAE, Saudi Arabia, South Africa, Brazil, Remaining countries) |
+North America (U.S., Canada, Mexico) Europe (The UK, Germany, France, Italy, Spain, Denmark, Netherlands, Finland, Sweden, Norway, Russia, Rest of Europe), Asia-Pacific (China, Japan, India, South Korea, Australia, Indonesia, Singapore, Taiwan, Thailand, Rest of Asia-Pacific), Rest of the World (Latin America, Middle East, Africa) |

 Companies Profiled |